IBM/WxPlatformInsight/README.md

 ### 1.2.0 `WxPlatformInsight4PE` Package

 Started and failed processes are printed in `sag_pe_process_non_activity_duration_time` and `sag_pe_process_running_duration_time`.
 Additional, a label `status` is added.
 The process instance status is written to this label.

+### 2.0.2 `WxPlatformInsight` Package

+Watt property `watt.wx.platformMonitoring.thread.top.enabled` added.
+Switch to disable or enable the evaluation and list of the top (50) threads.